analogcode/Swift-Radio-Pro/README.md

 ##Contributions

-- Contributions are very welcome.
-Please create a separate branch (i.e. features/, etc).
-Please don't commit on master.
+Contributions are very welcome.
+Please create a separate branch (e.g. features/3dtouch).
+Please do not commit on master.

 ##Streaming Libraries